loopbackio/loopback-connector-mongodb/README.md

         ...
     ```

+## About MongoDB ID field

+MongoDB uses a specific ID field with BSON `ObjectID` type, named `_id`

+This connector does not expose this `_id` by default, to keep consistency with other connectors.

+Default ID field keeps MongoDB `ObjectID` type, but field name is `id`, or any other field name specified in the loopback model's definition.

+If you want to use the original MongoDB `_id` field in your loopback model, please explicitly specify the type **DataSource.ObjectID** / **MongoDB.ObjectID** type in your model's definition.

+*Example :*

+    var ds = app.dataSources.db;
+    MyModel = ds.createModel('mymodel', {_id: ds.ObjectID});

 ## Customizing MongoDB configuration for tests/examples

 By default, examples and tests from this module assume there is a MongoDB server